ielab/health-search-tutorial/hands-on/README.md

 This will annotated each document and write the output to `annotated_docs` as individual JSON file.

 **Note**: this process can be very slow on docker.
-You can Ctrl C to cancel it if its taking too long.
+You can Ctrl C to cancel it if it is taking too long.
 We have already run this and the output is all in `annotated_docs`.

 Now, take a look in some files (e.g., `less annotated_docs/NCT02631304.json`) and you will see the document now has three fields: